Adult Acne: Why It’s Happening and How to Clear It Fast

 Meet Goodbye, the skincare brand with a difference.
 Goodbye was developed by American-born Becky Cashman over 20 years ago when she visited New Zealand.
 Inspiration hit while she was working

-As a former magazine beauty editor and skin science nerd I love a good natural skincare story.
-So when our Managing Director, Leigh Kite – who just happens to be
+As a former magazine beauty editor and skin science nerd, I love a good natural skincare story.
+So, when our Managing Director, Leigh Kite – who just happened to be

 Hair loss/thinning.
 It’s one of the – for me anyway – annoying/heartbreaking side effects of the meno years.
 When I noticed my hair becoming finer, and even receding a millimetre